unixdaddy/do_ansible/README.md

 ```

 Run deploy-k8s playbook which provisions the required number of K8s master and worker nodes to **existing** VMs
 using 1 role to provision K8s on the VMs.
-It uses the same role as for this as do-deploy-k8s.yml - provision-k8s.
+It uses the same role to do this as do-deploy-k8s.yml - provision-k8s.
 ```
 $ ansible-playbook deploy-k8s.yml -i k8s-local <---  Builds VMs with these names in the specified groups
 ```